boberito/UniversalSTIGBrowser/docs/index.md

 <div class="about-section">
   <h2>About Universal STIG Browser</h2>
   <p>
-    Universal STIG Browser is a native Apple platform app that allows users to open, view, filter, and export Security Technical Implementation Guides (STIGs) for <b>all supported platforms</b> — Windows, Linux, macOS, iOS, Android, and more — as published by the Department of Defense (DoD) Defense Information Systems Agency (DISA) for all DISA-supported platforms in XCCDF format on the DoD Cyber Exchange website (<a href="https://public.cyber.mil" target="_blank">https://public.cyber.mil</a>).
+    Universal STIG Browser is a native Apple platform app that allows users to open, view, filter, generate checklist files, and export Security Technical Implementation Guides (STIGs) for <b>all supported platforms</b> — Windows, Linux, macOS, iOS, Android, and more — as published by the Department of Defense (DoD) Defense Information Systems Agency (DISA) for all DISA-supported platforms in XCCDF format on the DoD Cyber Exchange website (<a href="https://public.cyber.mil" target="_blank">https://public.cyber.mil</a>).
   </p>
 </div>